AxonC/university-sdi-project/documentation/trekstar-documentation.md

 ![Visual representation of project listings](images/user-guide/view-mode/listed-projects.png)

-As you can see in Figure CHANGEFIGUREVALUE, there are more options available to you, these options allow you to navigate through the projects.
+As you can see in the figure above, there are more options available to you, these options allow you to navigate through the projects.
 You can see the associated input actions below.

 | Input Value | Command Action                                                         |        Information Link                               |
 | :----------: | ------------------------------------------------------------------------- | ---------------------------------------------- |